 IF YOUR SYSTEM IS NOT HEATING OR NOT GIVING ENOUGH HEAT POSSIBLE CAUSE WHAT TO DO Thermostat is not set correctly Reset thermostat Burner is not operating properly Check flame.
 If it is yellow, the burner is not getting enough air.
 Or, if flame is blue and noisy and seems to lift off the burner, the burner is getting too much air.
 Contact your service technician.
 No electric power to boiler Check over-current protection.
 Check to be sure electric power supply circuit is "ON".
 Controls out of adjustment Reset according to instructions.
 Radiators not heating Open radiator vents to excess air.
 Check flow control valve (if used).
 It may be in closed position.
 Circulating pump not running Check over-current protection.
 Check relay operation.
 Poor electrical contact Check all control terminals and wire joints.
 Chimney flue is blocked Have the chimney professionally cleaned.
-Circulator running when boiler water temperature is below low limit setpoint (tankless coil equipped boilers only) Confirm ELL parameter on L7248 control is set to ON.
-Refer to Honeywell L7248L instructions furnished with boiler.
 RELIEF VALVE LEAKING POSSIBLE CAUSE WHAT TO DO Corrosion and/or deposits on seat.
 Open valve manually.
 Allow water to run and clear valve seat.
 Water logged expansion tank Drain tank, see instructions.
-HAVE YOUR SERVICE TECHNICIAN CHECK ANY PROBLEM YOU ARE UNABLE TO CORRECT.
+HAVE YOUR SER VICE TECHNICIAN CHECK ANY PROBLEM YOU ARE UNABLE TO CORRECT.